David York Home Healthcare Agency now offers Elderproofing Services

 - Be sure the handrails are sturdy.
 Tighten down any that are wobbly.

 - Clear the stairway of all clutter.
-No items should be stored on the stairs.
+Do not store any items on the stairs.

 - Make a printout or handwritten sheet with large letters spelling out emergency numbers for your loved one to have by the phone.